February 2025

 Returning to Woodburn.

-A rural road stretching towards a distant hilly landscape under a dramatic, partly cloudy sky.
+Rural road stretching towards a distant hilly landscape under a dramatic, partly cloudy sky.
 The road is relatively narrow and shows signs of wear, with some potholes visible.
 The roadside features a fence separating the road from a grassy field with some puddles, suggesting recent rain.
 In the distance, low hills and a line of trees are visible.
 The overall mood is somewhat bleak yet peaceful, with a contrast between the dark road and the lighter sky.

-A ewe and her three newborn lambs nestled together in a straw-filled pen inside a barn or shed.
+Mother ewe and her three newborn lambs nestled together in a straw-filled pen inside a barn or shed.
 The ewe is light brown, with a woolly coat, and stands over her lambs.
 Two of the lambs are visible, lying close to their mother, while a third is partially obscured.
 The lambs' coats are still wet and appear light in colour, typical of newly-born sheep.

 Penned.

-A ewe and her two newborn lambs inside a wooden enclosure filled with straw.
+Mother ewe and her two newborn lambs inside a wooden enclosure filled with straw.
 The ewe is light brown, and the lambs are white.
 The ewe appears to be looking directly at the camera.
 The overall feeling is one of new life and farm animal husbandry.

 23rd